• A Signal Separation View of Classification (Ryan O’Dowd, CGU)

 Estella 1021 (Emmy Noether Room), Pomona College Claremont, CA, United States

 Title: On the Composition of Classical Mechanical Systems Abstract: Compositionality is a basic principle for understanding the physical world.
-The underlying idea is to study a system by studying the ways in which the components of the system compose to form the system.
-Category theory is an area in mathematics that is particularly well-suited for […]
+The underlying idea is to study a system by studying the […]

 • Applied Math Seminar: Claremont Colleges Course Previews for Spring 2024